Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = 15.6 =
+Release Date: January 12th, 2020

 Enhancements:

+ * Improves keyphrase recognition in Norwegian by filtering out function words such as 'tredje', 'deres' and 'noen'.
  * Improves taxonomy sitemap generation performance.
 Props to [mikeyarce](https://github.com/mikeyarce).
  * Adds advanced snippet variables in the Google preview of our Elementor integration.
  * Adds the Tag, Category and Primary Category snippet variables in the Google preview of our Elementor integration.
- * Ensures that there’s always a meta description for Web Stories.
+ * Ensures that there's always a meta description for Web Stories.
 Props to [swissspidy](https://github.com/swissspidy).
  * Extends the plugin conflict list.

 Bugfixes: